 The Hillside Ordinance states that the maximum height of a non-residential structure shall not exceed 35-feet.
 However, additional height may be considered through the City's Planned District (PD) process.
-The applicant is proposing the height of the proposed structure to step up from 33 feet 4 inches to 48 feet 6 inches for a tower element; however, the drawings represent heights above finish grade.
-Novato Zoning Code requires heights of buildings to be measured from finish grade adjacent to a building, but the Hillside and Ridgeline Protection Ordinance requires heights of buildings on hillside parcels to be measured from the lower of the existing pre-developed grade or the finished grade.
-In this case, the lowest existing grade at the tower element of the structure adds approximately 7.25 feet to the height shown on the plans, so the highest point of the proposed structure above existing grade is adjusted to approximately 55 feet 9 inches.
+The applicant is proposing the height of the structure to step up from 32 feet 5 inches to 41 feet 11 inches for the higher section of the building; the drawings represent heights above finish grade.
+The Novato Zoning Code requires heights of buildings to be measured from finished grade adjacent to a building, but the Hillside and Ridgeline Protection Ordinance requires heights of buildings on hillside parcels to be measured from the lower of the existing pre-developed grade or the finished grade.
+In this case, the lowest existing grade at the highest of the structure adds approximately 7.25 feet to the height shown on the plans, so the highest point of the proposed structure above existing grade is adjusted to approximately 49 feet 3 inches.

-This proposed maximum height of 55 feet 9 inches requires relief from the standard height limits.
+This proposed maximum height of 49 feet 3 inches would require relief from the standard height limits.
 Staff notes that the proposed height is lower than or comparable to the heights of buildings on neighboring properties developed prior to the adoption of the Hillside and Ridgeline Protection Ordinance.
 The Fireman's Fund building across Wood Hollow Drive from the project site has a parapet height that varies from 55 feet 9 inches to 60 feet, with a penthouse roof height of approximately 71 feet above ground level, though the records do not clearly show the previously existing grades at the building.
 The office building at 100 Wood Hollow Drive to the west of the project site has a parapet height of 54 feet, and a roof height at the equipment penthouse of 60 feet 6 inches above previously existing grade.